 Are you a channel surfer?
-Do you constantly click the remote looking for the next interesting program on television?
-Do you believe people only watch one channel, or are giving up print for digital?
+Do you constantly click the remote looking for the next interesting program?
+Continually search and click on the internet?
+Do you believe people only watch one channel, or they are giving up print for digital?

 HARPER’S BAZAAR, a print and digital publication, is targeted to modern women who believe that fashion is a fabulous opportunity for self-expression.
 By featuring clothes that readers can imagine in their wardrobe, that they can see and buy, Bazaar makes fashion less remote and more welcoming.
 Ignoring general interest trends, Bazaar devotes its editorial solely to fashion and beauty to provide readers with a truly focused environment that is both sophisticated and accessible.

-The published page rate for a page of four-color advertising is $113,465.
+The published page rate for a page of four-color advertising at that time was $113,465.
 Even with agency discounts factored in, you’re looking at really a lot of money for a brand to push its wares in front of “modern women who believe fashion is an opportunity for self expression.”

-Wait a minute: who DOESN’T believe that?
-Who doesn’t believe that anyone “looking” at this magazine isn’t looking for “ideas” or “content” to express their own self?
-We are what we eat, and we eat what we are.
-We wear things that express ourselves, even when we do NOT think we believe we are doing that.
 An executive at one of our client companies recently pulled me aside and asked me, “Did you see so-and-so’s shoes?
 He never takes care of them.”
-The individual he was talking about was the national sales manager, who may not have known that not shining his shoes made a statement of self expression, but it did!
-And not just to our executive client!
+The individual he was talking about was the national sales manager, who may not have known that not shining his shoes makes a statement of self expression.
+However, it was and is.
+He was advertising about himself.

 McKinsey Quarterly in July, 2011 published an article, “We’re All Marketers Now” where Tom French, Laura LaBerge, and Paul Magill argued that engaging customers today requires commitment from the entire company – and a redefined marketing organization.
 They said: